madisonmay/Asciify_Final/README.md

 - setup.py - used to install dependencies and grant permission to executables
 - asciify - main wrapper for conversion of videos, images, and folders to an edge-detected -ascii art file
 - test_images - used to determine the ideal white threshold value for a video
-- fast_asciify - wrapper for printing gradient ascii in the terminaleo
+- fast_asciify - wrapper for printing gradient ascii in the terminal

 ### Internal Files